JulianKoehler/Kanban-Board/README.md

 Also checkout the Roadmap at the very bottom where I list my smaller updates planned to enhance the codebase and the existing features!

+Known current limitations:

+* At the moment this app is not usable via Safari Browser.
+I am aware of that issue and working on it.

 ## Tech Stack

 **Client:** React (NextJS), Redux, TailwindCSS